Alonso hits two HRs, Mets beat Marlins 5-3 - WHIZ News

 Brandon Nimmo’s third hit, an RBI double in the ninth, increased the Mets’ lead.
 Francisco Lindor doubled and singled and Starling Marte had two hits for the NL East leaders.

-New York starter Chris Bassett pitched seven strong innings.
-Bassett (6-5) allowed three runs and six hits while striking out five.
+New York starter Chris Bassitt pitched seven strong innings.
+Bassitt (6-5) allowed three runs and six hits while striking out five.
 Seth Lugo pitched a perfect eighth and Edwin Díaz struck out the three batters he faced in the ninth for his 16th save.

+“I don’t try to worry about the offense and what they do,” Bassitt said.
+“Obviously, run support helps, but overall you try to treat the game as 0-0.”

 The Marlins erased a 3-0 deficit on Jesús Sánchez’s two-run homer in the fourth and Bryan De La Cruz’s solo shot in the fifth.